“The interface is simple to understand and easy to use.”

 Intermediate software package that delivers everything sQ View does plus complete timeline editing and VO record. sQ Cut is the perfect replacement for the workhorse two machine edit suite.
 The Template option allows sophisticated graphics to be added without tying up a graphic designer.

 sQ Edit is the top of the range software editor and has all the facilities of sQ Cut plus mix, wipe and custom transitions.
 A suite of quick fix tools solve everyday picture issues such as color balancing or masking out a face. sQ Edit includes templating as standard and the Effects option adds full multi-layer compositing facilities. sQ Edit can also load material from XDCAM and P2. sQ Edit can take advantage of GPU based rendering through support for the nVidia Quadro card, boosting performance up to four times using CUDA processing.
-CUDA equipped sQ Edit seats also support a full-screen output so work in progress can be reviewed at full broadcast quality.
+From V5.3 onwards, sQ Edit supports full-frame HDSDI and HDMI output via a Thunderbolt connector and an external AJA T-TAP adaptor.